otterscan/otterscan-book/src/api-docs/ots-api.md

 - the `input` field returns only the 4 bytes method selector instead of the entire calldata byte blob.

 The `receipts` attribute contains the transactions receipt list, in the same sort order as the block transactions.
-Returning it here avoid the caller of making N+1 calls (`eth_getBlockBy*` and `eth_getTransactionReceipt`).
+Returning it here prevents the caller from making N+1 separate calls (`eth_getBlockBy*` and `eth_getTransactionReceipt`).

-For receipts, it contains some differences from the `eth_getTransactionReceipt` object format:
+For receipts, it differs from the `eth_getTransactionReceipt` object format:

 - `logs` attribute returns `null`.
 - `logsBloom` attribute returns `null`.

 ### `ots_searchTransactionsBefore` and `ots_searchTransactionsAfter`

 These are address history navigation methods.
-They are similar, the difference is `ots_searchTransactionsBefore` searches the history backwards and `ots_searchTransactionsAfter` searches forward a certain point in time.
+They are similar, but `ots_searchTransactionsBefore` searches the history backward and `ots_searchTransactionsAfter` searches forward a certain point in time.

-They are paginated, you **MUST** inform the page size.
-Some addresses like exchange addresses or very popular DeFi contracts like Uniswap Router will return millions of results.
+They are paginated, so you **MUST** include a page size.
+Some addresses like exchange addresses or very popular DeFi contracts like a Uniswap router will return millions of results.

 They return inbound (`to`), outbound (`from`) and "internal" transactions.
 By internal it means that if a transaction calls a contract and somewhere in the call stack it sends ETH to the address you are searching for or the address is a contract and it calls a method on it, the transaction is matched and returned in the search results.

 Parameters:

 1. `address` - The ETH address to be searched.
 2. `blockNumber` - It searches for occurrences of `address` before/after `blockNumber`.
-A value of `0` means you want to search from the most recent block (`ots_searchTransactionsBefore`) or from the genesis (`ots_searchTransactionsAfter`).
+A value of `0` means you want to search from the most recent block (`ots_searchTransactionsBefore`) or from the genesis block (`ots_searchTransactionsAfter`).
 3. `pageSize` - How many transactions it may return.
 See the detailed explanation about this parameter below.

 Returns:

 - `object` containing the following attributes:
   - `txs` - An array of objects representing the transaction results.
-The results are returned sorted from the most recent to the older one (descending order).
+The results are always returned sorted from the most recent to the oldest one (in descending chronological order).
   - `receipts` - An array of objects containing the transaction receipts for the transactions returned in the `txs` attribute.
   - `firstPage` - Boolean indicating this is the first page.
 It should be `true` when calling `ots_searchTransactionsBefore` with `blockNumber` == 0 (search from `latest`); because the results are in descending order, the search from the most recent block is the "first" one.
 It should also return `true` when calling `ots_searchTransactionsAfter` with a `blockNumber` which results in no more transactions after the returned ones because it searched forward up to the tip of the chain.
   - `lastPage` - Boolean indicating this is the last page.
 It should be `true` when calling `ots_searchTransactionsAfter` with `blockNumber` == 0 (search from genesis); because the results are in descending order, the genesis page is the "last" one.
 It should also return `true` when calling `ots_searchTransactionsBefore` with a `blockNumber` which results in no more transactions before the returned ones because it searched backwards up to the genesis block.

 There is a small gotcha regarding `pageSize`.
-If there are less results than `pageSize`, they are just returned as is.
+If there are fewer results than `pageSize`, they are just returned as is.

 But if there are more than `pageSize` results, they are capped by the last found block.
-For example, let's say you are searching for Uniswap Router address and it already found 24 matches; it then looks at the next block containing this addresses occurrences and there are 5 matches inside the block.
+For example, let's say you are searching for Uniswap Router address with a `pageSize` of 25, and it already found 24 matches.
+It then looks at the next block containing this address's occurrences and there are 5 matches inside the block.
 They are all returned, so it returns 30 transaction results.
 The caller code should be aware of this.

-Example: get the first 5 transactions that touched Uniswap V1 router (including the contract creation).
+Example: get the first 5 transactions that touched Uniswap V1 router (which includes the contract creation).

 Request: